 Dispersal: Floods, high winds and increasing age all contribute to the trees breaking and dropping limbs and twigs.
 Almost any limb or twig that comes in contact with the ground will put down roots and go on to produce a mature tree.
 In the past, well intentioned attempts to remove large living trees with chainsaws and heavy equipment also contributed to this problem when the twigs were dislocated and rooted in the mud in the immediate area or further downstream.

-Distribution: There is no doubt that crack willow poses a serious environmental threat to Tasmania’s waterways and stream side vegetation.
+Distribution: There is no doubt that Crack Willow poses a serious environmental threat to Tasmania’s waterways and stream side vegetation.
 It will require long term commitment from the community to successfully remove it from the river system.
-It is as yet an undeclared weed in Tasmania.

-Status: Crack Willow is a declared weed in Tasmania.
+Status: Crack Willow is a declared weed in Tasmania under the Weed Management Act 1999.
+Willow are also a Weed of National Significance.

 - The extensive root systems and rapid spread of this tree causes blocking of waterways and the diversion of water to other pathways.
 This can cause both erosion and flooding of nearby areas.